 Feature-length indies and short films usually live or die on the festival circuit, meaning getting accepted into festivals, and then placing, are often the best one can do in the way of distribution.
 Studio-backed features are obviously a whole different animal.
 They can’t rely on multi-million-dollar advertising budgets along with huge theatrical roll-outs to get the word out.”

 By launching a platform like Miniflix TV now, Wes hopes that in future years it will become easier for amazing short films with small budgets to find success by being streamed for hundreds, if not thousands, of eyes.

 It is always essential to distinguish yourself when you get in a niche where there are so many players, both big and small.
 However, the positive side of things is that Miniflix doesn’t have its focus on all films, but just shorts.

-Looking at how much Netflix has grown and expanded in the last five years alone, there is definitely the same amount of growth awaiting this young startup in the coming years.
+Looking at how much Netflix has grown and expanded in the last five years alone, the same growth awaits this young startup in the coming years.
 The founder is well aware of the challenges, but he has the ambition, and expertise, to match.
 “We want to grow to the stage where we create our own original, award-winning short films, original short series, and even VR (Virtual Reality) originals.
 We’ve already built our iOS and Android Apps, and our VR app is next in line,” he notes.

-A VR film school awaits Miniflix TV’s 2019 plans.
-Despite it being a radical shift from the typical consumer content models already in place, Wes finds VR education and distribution to be “an important initiative in nurturing the next generation of filmmakers.”
-It’s no surprise Wes wants to be an early adopter of VR filmmaking, widely considered the biggest technological disruptor to modern filmmaking since 3D.
-He and the Miniflix brand have already proven themselves major disruptors in a short film industry desperate for change, and will no doubt continue to do so in the months and years ahead.
+A VR film school awaits Miniflix TV’s 2019 plans, despite it being a radical shift from the typical consumer content models already in place.
+Wes finds VR education and distribution to be “an important initiative in nurturing the next generation of filmmakers”.
+It’s no surprise Wes wants to be an early adopter of VR filmmaking, which is widely considered the biggest technological disruptor to modern filmmaking since 3D.
+He and the Miniflix brand have already proven themselves major disruptors in a short film industry desperate for change.
+They will no doubt continue to do so in the months and years ahead.